FIWARE/catalogue/README.md

 The following is a list of Generic Enablers under incubation within the area of API management, publication and
 monetization:

--   [APInf](https://github.com/apinf/platform) API Management Framework is a tool for API owners to manage their APIs.
-    It provides all the necessary features to run business with APIs and makes it easy for API consumers to find and start using the standard APIs.
 -   [CoatRack](https://github.com/coatrack/coatrack/) is a third-party backend-to-backend communications framework facilitating API access, monitoring and monetization.
 -   [Endpoint-Auth-Service](https://github.com/FIWARE/endpoint-auth-service) transparently adds
     authentication/authorization information to outgoing http-requests
--   [Kong Plugins](https://github.com/FIWARE/kong-plugins-fiware) extends the functionality of the [Kong](https://github.com/kong/kong) API Gateway to cover additional PEP scenarios applicable to context data sharing

 The following is a list of Generic Enablers under incubation within the area of Security: